 The fund promotes environmental and/or social characteristics in accordance with OP's Principles for Responsible Investment with regards to assets invested in mutual funds managed by OP.
 Regarding assets invested in externally managed funds, the fund aims to choose those that promote environmental and/or social characteristics or whose object is to make sustainable investments.
 Mutual funds managed by OP promote Environmental and/or social characteristics by using exclusion, considering ESG factors as part of the investment process, and setting a fund-specific minimum allocation for sustainable investments.
-Externally managed funds have their own principles of responsible investments.
 A comprehensive audit of ESG functions has been carried out for those funds' providers.
 OP has built internal tools to choose and monitor investments.

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.